pinobatch/numism/docs/gb_emu_testing.md

   ld [$FF00+C], a  ; Turn on APU ldh a, [$FF11]   ; Audio regs are FF10-FF25
 ```

-This was used to confirm the OR mask pattern in Blargg's test, of
+The resulting OR mask pattern matched that in Blargg's test,
-which NO$GMB observes only the last byte:
+of which NO$GMB observes only the last byte:
 ```
 803F00FFBF FF3F00FFBF 7FFF9FFFBF FFFF0000BF 000070
 ```

 Game Boy, VBA-M, mGBA, and NO$GMB all make most sound registers
 readable, clear sound registers to 0 when the APU is turned off, and
 read NR52 unused bits 6-4 as 1.
-Unlike the others, NO$GMB honors
+Unlike the others, NO$GMB and VBA
-writes to other registers while the APU is off, and it doesn't hide
+honor writes to other registers while the APU is off and don't hide
 lengths, periods, or other unused bits from being read back.
+In
-In fact, NO$GMB allows reading out the pitch as sweep updates it.
+fact, NO$GMB and VBA allow reading out the pitch as sweep updates it.
+VBA doesn't mask NR52 unused bits; the last written value persists
+until a note-on sets it or the length counter or sweep clears it.
+Nor does VBA clear registers when the APU is turned off.

 Game Boy, VBA-M, mGBA, and NO$GMB all reflect channel status in NR52
 bits 3-0, which turn off when its length counter (NRx1) expires or
 wave RAM is unlocked (NR30), and don't turn off when output volume
 fades to 0.
-Unlike the others, NO$GMB leaves the status bit on when
+Unlike the others, NO$GMB and VBA leave the status bit
-the sweep decreases pulse 1's period to its ultrasonic minimum or
-when pulse or noise envelope starting value (NRx2) is less than 8.
+on when pulse or noise envelope starting value (NRx2) is less than 8.
+NO$GMB doesn't even clear status when the sweep decreases pulse 1's
+period to its ultrasonic minimum.

 VBA-M passes dmg_sound 1 through 7 and fails 8 (01), 9 (01), 10 (01),
 11 (04), and 12 (01).  mGBA passes all but 7 (05) and 10 (01).